-Secure Your Deck with the Right Bolts
+Secure Your Deck With the Right Bolts and Screws

 A well-designed, well-built deck can transform a yard in all the best ways.
 But proper deck construction requires the right materials.
 You can't just throw one together using whatever's in your garage or tool shed and expect it to be safe for you, your family and your friends.
 Unfortunately, decks not properly installed can collapse under heavy loads, which of course can pose a danger to anyone in the vicinity.

-In most all cases, decks are connected on at least one side to a building, house or some other sort of structure.
-The type of fastener you use for this connection is vitally important, and the safest and most common type of fastener used is the lag bolt.
+When it comes to building a deck, the type of fastener you use for this connection is vitally important.
+The safest and most common type of fastener used is the lag bolt.

 Why use lag bolts for decks?
 For a number of reasons.